hw-studio-fall17/demo.graph/README.md

-# Secret Message Group Coding Lesson
+# Science Graph Group Coding Lesson

 1. **First Person Name Goes here**
     - Clone the exercise from GitHub and open it in Sublime